Germany: Man dies after standoff with police in Bochum – DW – 10/12/2024

 A joint statement by the public prosecutor's office in Bochum and the Essen police headquarters said the man stepped out of his apartment when police arrived and attacked officers in the hallway with a hammer.

-Police authorities tried de-escalating the situation, but the man went back to his apartment and locked himself in, the statement read.
+Police officials tried de-escalating the situation, but the man went back to his apartment and locked himself in, the statement read.

 Special police units were called in because officers were unsure about whether the man had more weapons.

-The man, who was 32-years-old, was hit by two shots and died on the spot.
+The man, who was 32-years-old, was hit by two shots and died at the scene.

-Police say that initial indication points to a struggle with mental illness.
+Police say that initial indication points to a man struggling with mental illness.

 They said they are investigating the situation, including the gunfire that ultimately killed the man, to learn more.